Ginger

 Dry: It has a pungent, sweet taste and a hot nature.
 Its overall qualities are drying, light, mobile, and penetrating.

-Ginger is perfect for digestion, respiration, and the joints.
-It is believed to destroy ama (stored toxins), enkindle the digestive fire and secretion of digestive enzymes, prevent nausea, stop hiccups, clear phlegm in the lungs, alleviate coughs, colds, and breathing difficulties, reduce inflammation, improve circulation, relieve menstrual cramps and is believed to help with congestive-type cardiac disorders.
+Ginger is beneficial for digestion, respiration, joint health, and benefits the lymphatic system.
+It is believed to destroy ama (stored toxins), enkindle the digestive fire and secretion of digestive enzymes, prevent nausea, stop hiccups, clear phlegm in the lungs, alleviate coughs, colds, and breathing difficulties, reduce inflammation, improve circulation, relieve menstrual cramps, and is believed to help with congestive-type cardiac disorders.

 Ginger Pickle

-This pickled ginger condiment is great to take before eating to aid digestion and dissolve toxins in the digestive tract.
-Ideally, take it five minutes before you eat (but it can be taken anytime).
-It will kindle Agni (the body’s digestive fire), which helps to transform food into nutrients and prevents the formation of Ama (toxic waste), which creates disease.
+This pickled ginger condiment is great to take before or after eating to aid digestion and dissolve toxins in the digestive tract, kindling Agni (the body’s digestive fire).
+This helps transform food into nutrients and prevents the formation of Ama (toxic waste), which can lead to disease.
 You can make a batch of this and keep it in the refrigerator.

 Ingredients